 How employers can benefit from career-pivot candidates this year

 Now more than ever job seekers are considering making changes.
-Learn how you can benefit from career-pivot professionals in this article on the Beacon Hill Staffing Group website.
+Learn how you can benefit from career-pivot professionals in this article from Beacon Hill.

 Let's just say it – while employee/employer power dynamics are constantly switching back and forth, in 2023 it can be difficult to hire for niche, specialized or hard-to-fill roles.
 In fact, at the end of December 2022, the Bureau of Labor Statistics noted that there were 11 million roles open.
 Don't you wish that you could find a pocket of untapped talent?
 You can!
 Enter the pool that is increasing in depth every day: career-pivot candidates.